Richard Nixon: Vice presidency (1953–1961)

+On the campaign trail, Eisenhower spoke of his plans for the country, and left the negative campaigning to his running mate.
 In mid-September, the Republican ticket faced a major crisis when the media reported that Nixon had a political fund, maintained by his backers, which reimbursed him for political expenses.
 Such a fund was not illegal, but it exposed Nixon to allegations of a potential conflict of interest.
-With pressure building for Eisenhower to demand Nixon's resignation from the ticket, the senator went on television to address the nation on September 23, 1952.
-The address, later termed the Checkers speech, was heard by about 60 million Americans—including the largest television audience up to that point.
-Nixon emotionally defended himself, stating that the fund was not secret, nor had donors received special favors.
-He painted himself as a man of modest means (his wife had no mink coat; instead she wore a "respectable Republican cloth coat") and a patriot.
-The speech was remembered for the gift which Nixon had received, but which he would not give back: "a little cocker spaniel dog ... sent all the way from Texas.
+With pressure building for Eisenhower to demand Nixon's resignation from the ticket, Nixon went on television to address the nation on September 23, 1952.
+The address, later named the Checkers speech, was heard by about 60 million Americans, which represented the largest audience ever for a television broadcast at that point.
+In the speech, Nixon emotionally defended himself, stating that the fund was not secret and that his donors had not received special favors.
+He painted himself as a patriot and man of modest means, mentioning that his wife had no mink coat; instead, he said, she wore a "respectable Republican cloth coat".
+The speech was remembered for the gift which Nixon had received, but which he would not give back, which he described as "a little cocker spaniel dog ...sent all the way from Texas.
 And our little girl—Tricia, the 6-year-old—named it Checkers."
 The speech prompted a huge public outpouring of support for Nixon.
-Eisenhower decided to retain him on the ticket, which proved victorious in the November election.
+Eisenhower decided to retain him on the ticket, and the ticket was victorious in the November election.

-Eisenhower gave Nixon more responsibilities during his term than any previous vice president.
+Eisenhower granted Nixon more responsibilities during his term than any previous vice president.
 Nixon attended Cabinet and National Security Council meetings and chaired them in Eisenhower's absence.
-A 1953 tour of the Far East succeeded in increasing local goodwill toward the United States, and gave Nixon an appreciation of the region as a potential industrial center.
+A 1953 tour of the Far East succeeded in increasing local goodwill toward the United States and gave Nixon an appreciation of the region as a potential industrial center.
 He visited Saigon and Hanoi in French Indochina.
 On his return to the United States at the end of 1953, Nixon increased the time he devoted to foreign relations.

 Biographer Irwin Gellman, who chronicled Nixon's congressional years, said of his vice presidency:

 Despite intense campaigning by Nixon, who reprised his strong attacks on the Democrats, the Republicans lost control of both houses of Congress in the 1954 elections.
 These losses caused Nixon to contemplate leaving politics once he had served out his term.
-On September 24, 1955, President Eisenhower suffered a heart attack and his condition was initially believed to be life-threatening.
+On September 24, 1955, President Eisenhower suffered a heart attack, and his condition was initially believed to be life-threatening.
 Eisenhower was unable to perform his duties for six weeks.
-The 25th Amendment to the United States Constitution had not yet been proposed, and the vice president had no formal power to act.
+The Twenty-fifth Amendment to the United States Constitution had not yet been proposed, and the vice president had no formal power to act.
 Nonetheless, Nixon acted in Eisenhower's stead during this period, presiding over Cabinet meetings and ensuring that aides and Cabinet officers did not seek power.
 According to Nixon biographer Stephen Ambrose, Nixon had "earned the high praise he received for his conduct during the crisis ... he made no attempt to seize power".